roc-ket-cod-er/MonopolyCalc/README.md

 ---

-Tip: if you get an error saying no module named tabulate, you can either `pip3 install tabulate` or  `python3 -m pip install tabulate`.
-Both work, however make sure to try relaunching your editor, as that fixed the problem for me several times...
+To run, you can try 'calc' if on linux, but on Windows you should run either `python -m calc` or `python.exe -m calc`